microsoft/ScottishSummit24-Pipelines/lab3/README.md

 ![](./assets/create-pipeline-new-development-env-create.png)

-A sidebar will be opened, where you can enter the details of the `Dev` environment you created in lab 01.
+A sidebar will be opened, where you can enter the details of the `UserXX-Dev` environment you created in lab 01.

 ![](./assets/create-pipeline-new-development-env-details.png)

-1. Add `Dev` as the Name
+1. Add `UserXX-Dev` as the Name

 1. Set the Environment Type to `Development Environment`